How to Conquer Your Fear of New Things

 - Accelerated heart rate

 Those are all terrible experiences.
 I avoid most of those when I can.

-Fear of New Things
+Try New Things to Conquer Your Fear of New Things

 It is better to risk facing those symptoms on your own terms than when surprises present themselves.
 We can’t control everything that happens, though.
 We can only control our responses.
 Usually.

 That’s why I like to practice by frequently exposing myself to new things.
 That, opposed to simply frequently exposing myself.
 That would be sick.

 This is similar to Exposure Therapy.
 This involves working with a professional to help you expose yourself to your fears in small doses in controlled environments.
 That helps in two ways.
 It helps you get used to being exposed to what you fear.
 It also helps you not fear the reactions that you have to your fear.
 In other words, it helps you not fear your fear.